darrenpatricknelson/dwellster/commits.md

     - Built the buttons but never committed the file

 ### Commit #57
-UNCOMMITTED: Blog.js
+UNCOMMITTED: Community.js
-    - Built the blog cards but never committed the file
+    - Added a route link to the community.js file but never committed